darlean-io/.github/profile/README.md

 By minimizing dependencies on specific service providers or infrastructure, Darlean enhances flexibility and portability.
 Developers can build applications that are less tied to particular cloud platforms or vendors, reducing vendor lock-in and facilitating easier migration.

 ## Open source
 It is our passion to bring the paradigm of actor-oriented programming to a wide audience, because we believe that software development and deployment can — and should — be simple, even for complex, scalable solutions.
-That is why we provide Darlean under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+That is why we provide Darlean free for anyone to use under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).